tariklaroda/TarikLaRodaDevPortfolio/README.md

 # Tarik LaRoda's Software Development Portfolio

 This is a Portfolio webpage showcasing my software development work.
-It contains an experience section showcasing my familiarity with various programming languages and frontend/backend components.
+It contains an experience section showcasing my familiarity with various programming languages and frontend/backend tools.
 This portfolio also showcases 2 of my independent projects: a weather app and notes app.

 # Technologies used